jennifertrin/MiningGreenEnergy/testnets.md

 # The Use of Sandboxes and Testnets

 Parts were published as part of this [Medium article](https://medium.com/mintgate/how-to-create-a-green-nft-on-mintgate-ab5946788160) on April 17, 2021.

+By Jennifer Tran

 ## The Challenge
 Early research suggests that minting an NFT on Ethereum, the world’s most popular blockchain, requires 35 kWh or 8,600 grams of CO2.
 This is the average energy consumption of a European Union resident for four days [1].
 Though there are controversies on how carbon footprint data of blockchain transactions are calculation, recent debates have led creators and technologists to seek more ecologically sustainable solutions on minting NFTs.